Skip to Content

 2. Taros

 This restaurant offers a 360-view of the port, ocean, and medina with good music for a chilled night out with a cocktail or two.
-Their food is scrumptious – best enjoyed on the terrace facing the sea, with the sun setting in the background.

 Location: Google Maps